 He explains that the on-field sessions during pre-season play a part in building aerobic fitness, and the reason why they have so many sessions before the season starts is that it sets the players up to be able to handle the combination of matches and training once it does begin.

-On the first day of pre?season all players are screened and then this data is what Swaby and his colleagues use to design their positional performance sessions.
-The focus of these sessions are built around the scorings from the screenings and the injury history of the athlete — pretty technical, right?
+On the first day of preseason, all players are screened and then this data is what Swaby and his colleagues use to design their positional performance sessions.
+The focus of these sessions is built around the scorings from the screenings and the injury history of the athlete — pretty technical, right?

 He says that they complete these performance sessions twice a week, but include elements of it in training everyday — especially before any use of weights.